MAES-Pyramids/Natours-Course-Node/README.md

 User Profile            |  Admin Profile :-------------------------:|:-------------------------:
 Users can update their profiles, including their names, profile pictures, email addresses, and passwords.  <img src="https://github.com/MohamadSalamaMouse/Natural-Language-Processing/blob/main/resources/Photos/3.png" width="500" />  |  Administrators can manage the website and view detailed information about the tours and users.  <img src="https://github.com/MohamadSalamaMouse/Natural-Language-Processing/blob/main/resources/Photos/4.png" width="500" />

 ---

-- Home Page
-A highly intuitive and aesthetically pleasing home page that greets users with a visually appealing animation.

-- Tour Details
-Users can view detailed information about tours, including images, ratings, and reviews.

-- Payment Process
-A streamlined payment process that allows users to pay for their tours quickly and easily.

-- Booked Tours
-Users can view a list of all the tours they have booked.

-- User Profile
-Users can update their profiles, including their names, profile pictures, email addresses, and passwords.

-- Admin Profile
-Administrators can manage the website and view detailed information about the tours and users.

----
 ## How To Use